Ingredients (~7 servings)

 Blend and Simmer the Soup

-Make the Candied Ham
+Candy the Ham

 Roasted Butternut Squash Soup with Candied Ham